ncm/nytm-spelling-bee/README.md

 characters, and, by default, a ```/usr/share/dict/words``` file in the right place.

+The C++ version puzzlegen-old.cc runs faster on Intel Haswell than any other version, while all the C++ versions run about the same speed on Westmere.
+I.e., on Haswell most versions run artifically slowly.
+Curiously, adding a line "++count;" in the innermost loop makes puzzlegen-int.cc run as fast on Haswell as puzzlegen-old.cc.

-The Rust version of the program runs, on Intel Westmere, about 50% slower that the C++ version; on Haswell, 25% faster, but as a consequence of bugs in Haswell hardware, not any superiority of Rust code generation.
+The Rust version of the program runs, on Intel Westmere, about 50% slower that the C++ version; on Haswell, 25% faster, but as a consequence of bugs in Haswell hardware, not superiority of Rust code generation.

 Alternative versions of the programs differ:

-  - puzzlegen.rs     -- base version, uses local bitset_set.h iterators
+  - puzzlegen.cc     -- base version, uses local bitset_set.h iterators
-  - puzzlegen-fix.rs -- iteration controlled by element indices, not bit masks
+  - puzzlegen-fix.cc -- iteration controlled by element indices, not bit masks
-  - puzzlegen-int.rs -- uses unsigned int rather than std::bitset<26>
+  - puzzlegen-int.cc -- uses unsigned int rather than std::bitset<26>
-  - puzzlegen-min.rs -- uses unsigned int, and avoids lambdas
+  - puzzlegen-min.cc -- uses unsigned int, and avoids lambdas
-  - puzzlegen-old.rs -- posted in gcc bug #67153, only version fast on Haswell
+  - puzzlegen-old.cc -- posted in gcc bug #67153, only version fast on Haswell
   - puzzlegen.rs     -- in Rust, reading into Vec<u8>, iterating by index
   - puzzlegen-sm.rs  -- reading via state machine, iterating by index